Continuous-mode quantum key distribution with digital signal processing: Results

 which shares the same form as Eq.~(\ref{Quadrature_WPCS}).

 Therefore, the final data (output from DSP and being normalized) can be treated as a quadrature measurement of $\Xi _{\rm{DSP}}^{t_j}$-TM.
-As long as it represents a quadrature measurement result, it can be used to construct the covariance matrix, thus compatible with traditional security analysis methods.
-The above analysis also points out one key guidance of SNU calibration, which is the sampled data of vacuum input should be processed by the same DSP as usual signal input case, before used to calculate the variance of shot noise.
+As long as the data represent a quadrature measurement result, they can be used to construct the covariance matrix and are thus compatible with traditional security analysis methods.
+The abovementioned analysis also highlights one key point of SNU calibration, which is that the sampled data of vacuum input should be processed by the same DSP as the usual signal input case before the data are used to calculate the variance of shot noise.

-Another important issue is, for a DSP involving sampled data exceeding one period, the possible crosstalk should be avoid.
-In this case, the TMs related to different periods should be orthogonal, i.e., $ \int \Xi _{\rm{DSP}}^{t_i} \Xi _{\rm{DSP}}^{t_j*} =0$, where $t_i,t_j$ belong to two different periods.
-This also coincides with classical DSP's purpose, as crosstalk will lower the SNR.
-For instance, the RRC pulse shaping and filtering are commonly used methods to improve the spectrum efficiency.
-In RRC filter, it is designed as no intersymbol interference for different optimal sampling points, and this corresponds to the fact that the TMs related to different optimal sampling points are orthogonal.
+Another important issue is that for a DSP involving sampled data exceeding one period, the possible crosstalk should be avoided.
+In this case, the TMs related to different periods should be orthogonal, that is, $ \int \Xi _{\rm{DSP}}^{t_i} \Xi _{\rm{DSP}}^{t_j*} =0$, where $t_i,t_j$ belong to two different periods.
+This also coincides with classical DSP's purpose, as crosstalk lowers the SNR.
+For instance, the RRC pulse shaping and filtering methods are commonly used to improve spectrum efficiency.
+Moreover, the RRC filter is designed with no intersymbol interference for different optimal sampling points, which is associated with the TMs related to different optimal sampling points being orthogonal.

-This complete our security analysis framework for linear DSP, which can be summarized as two key points.
-One is properly calibrating SNU, which will naturally lead the final data to a quadrature measurement result, with respect to the TM defined jointly defined by LO, detector, sampling and DSP.
-The second is to avoid the complex measurement model introduced by intersymbol crosstalk, TMs corresponds to different periods should be orthogonal.
-If these two conditions apply, the final data can be directly used to construct the covariance matrix, and then calculate the secret key rate, as current security analysis method.
+This completes our security analysis framework for linear DSP, which can be summarized in two key points.
+One is properly calibrating SNU, which naturally leads the final data to be a quadrature measurement result with respect to the TM defined jointly defined by LO, detector, sampling, and DSP.
+The second is to avoid the complex measurement model introduced by intersymbol crosstalk, where TMs corresponding to different periods should be orthogonal.
+If these two conditions apply, the final data can be directly used to construct the covariance matrix, and then we can calculate the secret key rate through the current security analysis method.

+Below, two examples are given to analyze the performance after considering the continuous-mode scenario, including the mode-matching issue and transmission-dispersion issue.